merlinschumacher/esp8266-clock/README.md

 ![Wiring examples showing the different variants.](sketch.jpg)

+If you use the firmware with the NeoPixelBus bitbanging method, there might be issues with longer LED strips.
+Strips up to 60 LEDs worked fine for me.
+If you have issues with the LEDs not lighting up correctly change the method in the code and build your own version.
+See the [NeoPixelBus wiki](https://github.com/Makuna/NeoPixelBus/wiki/ESP8266-NeoMethods#neoesp8266dma800kbpsmethod) for further details.

 ## Setup

 To use the firmware flash the `firmware_esp8266.bin` found in the releases list with the [esptool](https://github.com/espressif/esptool).
 The build for the ESP32 is experimental and unsupported.